Amine-er/SkyPay-hotel-system/README.md

 | CVV           | `123`                 |
 | Balance (MAD) | `25000.00`            |

+### Frontend UI
+Below are some UI previews from the hotel reservation system's frontend, built with React,Vite, Tailwind CSS, and shadcn/ui.
+The user interface is designed to be clean, responsive, and user-friendly.

+- Browse and filter available hotel rooms.

 ![UI-1](https://github.com/user-attachments/assets/167030fc-27c7-43d0-9e14-3bfe7079c234)

+- Confirmation popup with reservation reference after a successful payment.

 ![UI-2](https://github.com/user-attachments/assets/e845b354-1713-499c-b0c1-98d5ca3e490c)

 ### Next version :
 In the next version I'll continue the dev with the following fixes :
+-  GRPC for synchron communication between microservices
 -  Add Unit test using JUnit and mockito
 -  Adding keycloak for login using JWT
 -  Send email for success reservation with the reference ID